idio-lang/DIPS/idio-source/implementing-idio/r0.2/clos.rst

 {vector})` tuples which itself is a private variable for a suite of functions that need access to it.

-A class has slots which describe the elements of the class:
+A class has slots which describe the elements of instances of the
+class:

 * direct super-classes